opsone-ch/documentation/index.rst

 Domain and DNS
 ==============

-This is the Ops One Domain and DNS documentation. t It is aimed at a technical audience, mainly developers and sysadmins.
+This is the Ops One DNS documentation.
+It is aimed at a technical audience, mainly developers and sysadmins.

 .. toctree::
   :maxdepth: 1